by Bruce Wells | Jun 4, 2025 | Petroleum Pioneers

 Corsicana’s first oil well produced less than three barrels of oil a day, but it quickly transformed the sleepy agricultural town into a petroleum and industrial center.
 The discovery launched industries, including service companies and manufacturers of the newly invented rotary drilling rig.

-The first Texas oil boom arrived in 1894 when the Corsicana oilfield was discovered by a drilling contractor hired by the city to find water.
+The first Texas oil boom arrived in 1894 with discovery of the Corsicana oilfield by a drilling contractor hired by the city to find water.
 An annual Derrick Day Chili & BBQ Cook-Off celebrates the discovery.
 Colorized postcard of Navarro County oil wells, circa 1910.

 Corsicana local historians consider the 1894 discovery well, drilled on South 12th Street, the first significant commercial oil discovery west of the Mississippi (Kansans claim the same distinction for an 1892 Neodesha oil well).